IbraheemTaha/Song_Similarity_ForestLSH/README.md

 # Song Similarity using Forest-LSH

-Song Similarity is a Python implementation to find number of similar songs within the songs set provided in the file **_songsData.csv_**
+Song Similarity is a Python implementation of Forest-LSH to find number of similar songs within the songs set provided in the file **_songsData.csv_** .
+I will add some related projects in the future, keep tuned!

 ## Usage